 Other recommended items include the following:

 There are literally dozens of local trekking companies and guides that you can hire in Morocco that lead hikers up the mountain on a regular basis.
 Most are quite good at their job and take pride in what they do.
 But if you'd prefer to book a guide before you go, there are also some outstanding adventure travel companies that can handle all of the details for you.
 Here are a few that we recommend.

-Intrepid Travel's Toubkal Trek is a bit longer than some others, but that's because its guides take climbers up a couple of other peaks in the Atlas Mountains first.
-This gives travelers a chance to acclimatize to the altitude prior to scaling North Africa's highest peak.
-This trip also includes a stay in a traditional Berber home and an opportunity to explore Marrakech more fully too.
+Intrepid Travel's Toubkal Trek is a bit longer than some others, but that's because the trip includes a few days to ascend North Africa's highest peak and extra time in Marrakech.
+This trip includes a stay in a traditional Berber home and an opportunity to explore Marrakech more fully too.

 Flash Pack (5 Days)

 Based out of the U.K., Flash Pack specializes in organizing small group adventures for solo travelers in their 30s and 40s.
 The company's Toubkal trek is just five days in length, reasonably priced, and includes a day of unwinding at a luxury lodge in Marrakech after the climb.